MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

-Note that you can only set four data breakpoints at any given time and it is up to you to make sure that you are aligning your data correctly or you won’t trigger the breakpoint (i.e. words must end in addresses divisible by 2, dwords are divisible by 4, and quadwords by 0 or 8)
+Note that you can only set four data breakpoints at any given time and it is up to you to make sure that you are aligning your data correctly or you won’t trigger the breakpoint (words must end in addresses divisible by 2, dwords must be divisible by 4, and quadwords by 0 or 8).

 For example, to set a read/write breakpoint on a specific memory address, you could use a command like this.